codefori/vscode-ibmi/docs/README.md

 ![assets/settings_01.png](assets/settings_01.png)

 ### Actions

-Actions that can be performed with the extension.
-This includes actions to compile source code.
+Actions can be used to perform tasks on members, streamfiles and eventually other types of objects too.

 Here is an example of the action used to compile an RPG member: